iotserver24/codex/website/docs/chat-development.md

 # Chat-Driven Development

-CodeX's chat-driven development approach allows you to build applications through natural language conversations with AI, making coding more intuitive and efficient.
+Xibe AI's chat-driven development approach allows you to build applications through natural language conversations with AI, making coding more intuitive and efficient.

 ## Overview

-Chat-driven development in CodeX enables you to:
+Chat-driven development in Xibe AI enables you to:
 - Describe features in natural language
 - Generate code through conversation
 - Iterate on code with AI assistance